kesternucum/ECE-Capstone-Team3/Documentation/Signoffs/Sign.md

 <br />
 <div align="left">

+Note:
-Note: The dimensions on the final view show the placement of each LED strip/Lens.
-Each LED strip's wires will also be sent to the weatherpoof box holding all circuit components (In the Power subsystem signoff).
+- The dimensions on the final view show the placement of each LED strip/Lens.
+- Each LED strip's wires will also be sent to the weatherpoof box holding all circuit components (In the Power subsystem signoff).
+The necessary holes will be drilled through the sign behind each Lens/Strip for each wire to be fed through.

 ## Analysis